malcolm5964/INF2004_Embedded_T68/README.md

 # Mapping Algorithm

-1. Create an Adjacency List for each Vertex to store vertices connected to it.
+1. Create an Adjacency List for each Vertex to store vertices connected to it.<br>
 Vertex 1:<br>
 Vertex 2:<br>
 Vertex 3:<br>